Taketomi Island, Okinawa 竹富島

 Ishigaki city is the main commercial center for the whole of the Yaeyama Island group, the southern-most islands of Japan.

 Ishigaki city is a busy town with large shopping malls, modern buildings and an airport nearby, connecting Ishigaki via Naha to the rest of Japan as well as providing flights onwards to the smaller islands dotting this stretch of the deep blue Okinawan sea.

 Taketomi does not have an airport and neither has it any modern buildings.
 In fact, almost nothing looks contemporary here.
 On this tiny island, the streets are made of shiny, fine, white coral dust against which the wildly colored flowers in the gardens surrounding every house stand out all the more brightly.

-The houses themselves are enclosed by old, grey walls of natural stones, the flowers flowing over their upper edges.
-Enter the gate of your minshoku (guest house) and you will stand in the middle of an almost painfully beautiful garden in front of a structure built either of rock or vintage wood.
+The houses themselves are enclosed by old, gray walls of natural stone, with flowers flowing over their upper edges.
+Enter the gate of your minshoku (guest house) and you will stand in the middle of an almost painfully beautiful garden in front of a structure built either of rock or of vintage wood.

 Fiery, stone figures of delirious fantasy furies on the roof tops called shisa will do their best to threaten you off, the intruder, silently baring the teeth in their angry, open mouths.
 Shisa are the guardians of the houses here.

-In fact, they are friendly creatures and you will be heartily welcomed by the lady of the house down at the front door.
+In fact, they are friendly creatures and you will be heartily welcomed by the lady of the house at the front door.

-Unload your luggage and arrange your dinner time.
+Unload your luggage and arrange your dinner.
 You will be eating at the minshoku you stay at.
-There are no restaurants open in the evening on this island.
-There are a few restaurants open for lunch, though, aimed at daytime visitors coming over for a quick visit from Ishigaki.
+No restaurants are open in the evening on this island.
+A few restaurants are open for lunch, though, aimed at daytime visitors coming over from Ishigaki for a quick visit.